mhkoscience/pudl/README.md

 # Files

 * data.csv - metadata about videos
-* index.html - website including CSS styles
+* index.html - website including CSS
 * script.js - search engine.
 Requires [papaparse](https://www.papaparse.com/) and [jquery](https://jquery.com/).

+# Acknowledgement

+The engine was created as a part of two projects of Internal grant agency of UCT Prague, with Lukáš Tomaník and Michal H. Kolář as principle investigators.

+# Contributions (alphabetical)

+* Michaela Černeková -- curation of the metadata
+* Michal H. Kolář -- supervision, code, design
+* Lukáš Tomaník -- supervision, curation of the metadata
+* Dalibor Trapl -- code